Kida uses Jinja2-compatible syntax with extensions. Key differences for migration.

 - Value AST-native compilation

-- Need LaTeX/RTF output formats
+- No LaTeX/RTF output formats

-- Use Jinja2-specific extensions
+- Jinja2-specific extensions may not be available

 See Also

-- Performance — Detailed benchmarks
+- Performance — Benchmarks

 - Architecture — How Kida works